RAS705/stock-analysis/README.md

 ![](Resources/2018_Original_Solution.jpg)

-### Original Macro + an Array for ticker
+### Performance of Nested Loops
 As the solution was being tested, an array was introduced for the list of stock tickers to be analyzed.
 One drawback of this solution is you have to know the list of stock tickers beforehand for analysis.
-The solution would sort the datset so that the ticker names are in order, then read the dataset line by line and determine if the current line is part of the current ticker set or not, and then update the appropriate variables.
+The solution would sort the dataset so that the ticker names are in order, then read the dataset line by line and determine if the current line is part of the current ticker set or not, and then update the appropriate variables.

 <code>